 Sacramento Personal Injury Lawyer Helps With Nursing Home Wrongful Death Claims

 State and federal regulations require nursing homes to have written policies covering the rights of residents and each facility must implement such policies and explain them to the resident.
 Any person requiring nursing home care should be able to enter any nursing home and receive appropriate care, be treated with courtesy and enjoy civil and legal rights such as:

-If a nursing home fails to fulfill their responsibilities correctly, nursing home workers may cause an elderly person’s death.
+If a nursing home fails to fulfill its responsibilities correctly, nursing home workers may cause an elderly person’s death.
 Unfortunately, nursing home residents die each year as a result of nursing home neglect and abuse.
 In many cases, injuries resulting in death at a nursing home could have been prevented if proper standards of care were followed.
-If a family member dies as a direct result of nursing home negligence, neglect or abuse, contact Sacramento personal injury lawyer immediately see what you can be compensated for.
+If a family member dies as a direct result of nursing home negligence, neglect or abuse, contact our Sacramento personal injury lawyers at The Weinberger Law Firm immediately to see what you can be compensated for.

 There are a number of interested parties who may be allowed to sue in the event of elder wrongful death.
 These “real parties in interest” may include:

 - Immediate family: spouses, children of the deceased and parents of an unmarried child

 - Life partners, putative spouses and financial dependents

 - Distant family members: brothers, sisters and grandparents